cyber-prophet/cosmos-nushell/out/gaiad/commands-md-files/gaiad query staking tokenize-share-records-owned.md

-Query details about all liquidity pools on a network.
+Query tokenize share records by address.

 Example:
-$ gaiad query liquidity pools
+$ gaiad query staking tokenize-share-records-owned [owner]

 Usage:
-  gaiad query liquidity pools [flags]
+  gaiad query staking tokenize-share-records-owned [flags]

 Flags:
-      --height int      Use a specific height to query state at (this can error if the node is pruning state) -h, --help            help for pools
+      --height int      Use a specific height to query state at (this can error if the node is pruning state) -h, --help            help for tokenize-share-records-owned
       --node string     <host>:<port> to Tendermint RPC interface for this chain (default "tcp://localhost:26657") -o, --output string   Output format (text|json) (default "text")